Section 10(b) – Right to counsel

 10. Everyone has the right on arrest or detention:

 - to retain and instruct counsel without delay and to be informed of that right;

 Related provisions may be found in the following Canadian laws and international instruments that are binding on Canada; section 2(c) of the Canadian Bill of Rights; articles 14(3)(b) and (d) of the International Covenant on Civil and Political Rights; and article 37(d) of the Convention on the Rights of the Child.

 See also the following international, regional and comparative law instruments that are not legally binding on Canada but include similar provisions: the Sixth Amendment to the Constitution of the United States of America (Bill of Rights); and article 6 of the European Convention for the Protection of Human Rights and Fundamental Freedoms.

-The meaningful exercise of the paragraph 10(b) right to counsel is ensured through the paragraph 10(a) right to be informed promptly of the reasons for one’s arrest or detention (see R. v.
+The meaningful exercise of the section 10(b) right to counsel is ensured through the section 10(a) right to be informed promptly of the reasons for one’s arrest or detention (see R. v.
 Evans, 1 S.C.R.
 869 at paragraph 31).

 1. What constitutes "arrest" or "detention"?

 The detainee has the right to be informed of the right to retain and instruct counsel “without delay”.
 This has been interpreted to mean “immediately”.
 The courts have recognized that a situation of vulnerability relative to the state is created at the outset of a detention and accordingly, the concerns about self-incrimination and the interference with liberty that section 10(b) seeks to address are present as soon as a detention begins.
 In order to protect against the risk of self-incrimination that results from individuals being deprived of their liberty by the state, and in order to assist them in regaining their liberty, it is only logical that the phrase “without delay” means “immediately” (R. v.
 Suberu, 2 S.C.R.
 460 at paragraph 41).